 - What is the relationship of this study to the previous HOS field study completed under the Moving Ahead for Progress in the 21st Century Act (MAP-21)?

 - Did the study plan always include collecting information about driver health?

-- Will the independent peer review panel also review the study findings and report?
+- Did the independent peer review panel also review the study findings and report?

-- Is the independent peer review panel made of up of internal or external reviewers?
+- Was the independent peer review panel made of up of internal or external reviewers?

 - Were drivers separated into different groups based on use of restart provision?

 - Did participation in the study determine and/or impact a driver's schedule?

 - Did this study allow restarts with more than 2 nights?